Technical Features of adam:ONE (v4) anmuscle

 any source IP address will match for a given destination

-chain name for DTTS block rules
+base anchor name for all DTTS related rules

 –dtts-check-period